near/docs/docs/develop/contracts/sandbox.md

 3. Gets Bob's status and which should be `null` as Bob has not yet set status.
 4. Performs a `set_status` transaction signed by Bob and then calls `get_status` to show Bob's changed status and should not affect Alice's status.

-> Most of the code above is boilerplate setup code to setup NEAR API, key pairs, testing accounts and deploy the contract.
-We're working on a near-cli `near test` command to do these setup code so you can focus on writing only `test()` for this kind of test.
+> Most of the code above is boilerplate code to setup NEAR API, key pairs, testing accounts, and deploy the contract.
+We're working on a near-cli `near test` command to do this setup code so you can focus on writing only `test()` for this.

 ## Sandbox-only Features for Testing